Hive Sync Energy Wall Charger 2 Review

 Installation and Price

-For eligible renters and flat owners, the OZEV grant covers up to £500 off the installation cost and runs until March 2027.
+For eligible renters and flat owners, the EV chargepoint grant covers up to £500 off the cost of buying and installing a chargepoint under the scheme rules in force from 1 April 2026.

 How It Compares